yyellin/relation-extraction-utils/README.md

 ### [UCCA](<http://www.cs.huji.ac.il/~oabend/ucca.html>)

 While UD describes sentence structure in syntactical terms, UCCA (Universal Conceptual Cognitive Annotation) is a semantical approach to grammatical representations.
+We used a specific branch of the [Transition-based UCCA Parser](https://github.com/OfirArviv/tupa) for our work, in conjunction with the elmo model.
+More on this in section XX.

 We consider the UCCA structure of the sentence we presented above:

 ![UCCA ](images-for-readme/ucca.png)

-Now we need to capture the shortest path from token #0.1 *'Access'* to token #0.8 *'founded'*: starting from 0.1's parent, 1.7, against the direction of the dependency to 1.3, and then from 1.3, with the direction of the dependency, to  1.10, 1.24 and finally 1.33.
+Now we need to capture the shortest path from token #0.1 *'Access'* to token #0.8 *'founded'*: starting from #0.1's parent, #1.7, against the direction of the dependency to #1.3, and then from #1.3, with the direction of the dependency, to #1.10, #1.24 and finally #1.33.
 We express both the type of link and the direction we flow in the path to give us **^E !E !E !P**.
-By the same vein, the path from the trigger word's parent 1.33 to entity two's parent is **^P !A !C**.
-Considering both legs of the path, and symoblizing the trigger word with **><**  we get the pattern **^E !E !E !P >< ^P !A !C** for the entire path.
+In the same vein, the path from the trigger word's parent #1.33 to entity two's parent is **^P !A !C**.
+Considering both legs of the path, and symbolizing the trigger word with **><**  we get the pattern **^E !E !E !P >< ^P !A !C** for the entire path.

 ## Pipeline

 Armed with the method described above we implemented ....

+WORK IN PROGRESS

 ### Pattern Extraction